-Students who identify as lesbian, bisexual, gay, transgender, queer, questioning, intersex, asexual, and allies along with many other gender and sexual orientation-creative identities.
+Students who identify as lesbian, bisexual, gay, transgender, queer, questioning, intersex, asexual, and two-spirit along with many other gender and sexual orientation-creative identities.

 Tips for Advising